hizpro/hizpro/README.md

 # 🏛️ hizpro | Senior Backend Engineer

-I am a veteran developer who believes that **Code is Truth**.
+I am a developer who believes that **Code is Truth**.
 My philosophy is simple: *Clean the inside of the cup first.* I build high-performance systems with integrity, transparency, and a relentless focus on accuracy.

 ---